 - IHG Rewards

-Hilton HHonors Lifetime Status
+Hilton Honors Lifetime Status

-Requirements for Hilton Lifetime Diamond status
+Requirements for Hilton Lifetime Diamond Status:

-- 10 years of status at the Diamond Level (the years do not have to be consecutive) and…
+- 10 years of status at the Diamond Level (the years do not have to be consecutive) and either:

-- earned 2,000,000 base points in the Hilton Honors program
+- 2,000,000 base points in the Hilton Honors program

 World Of Hyatt Lifetime Status

-- 1,000,000 Base World of Hyatt points earned over the course of your history with Hyatt
+- 1,000,000 Base World of Hyatt points earned over the course of your history with Hyatt.

-Marriott Rewards Lifetime Status
+Marriott Bonvoy Lifetime Status

-Marriott Rewards Lifetime Silver status:
+Marriott Bonvoy Lifetime Silver status:

 - 250 nights at Marriott properties worldwide and